 New Technology Enables Blended Methods, Specifically Quant+Qual

 Another important advantage of the newer approaches, mainly web-based ones, is the increased feasibility of blended methods, offering reduced time and costs.
 This is particularly true of triangulating quantitative and qualitative methods providing a full, rich picture of the research topic.
-However, other mixed mode approaches, for example an online diary followed by a webcam interview, also yield powerful insight.
+However, other mixed-mode approaches, for example, an online diary followed by a webcam interview, also yield powerful insight.

 New Market Research Technologies Bring New Challenges

-With great change, comes great (and new) challenges.
+With a great change, comes great (and new) challenges.
 The variety of methods now at our disposal brings added layers of complexity.